BulkGate/woosms/readme.txt

 https://youtu.be/B3vdkNm64rE

-<strong>Receive SMS notification whenever there is any change in your WooCommerce store.</strong>
+<strong>Receive SMS notifications whenever there is any change in your WooCommerce store.</strong>

-* <strong>Receive an SMS notification</strong> whenever a new order is placed, cancelled, product is out of stock, or other event occurs in your WooCommerce store
+* <strong>Receive SMS notifications</strong> whenever a new order is placed, cancelled, product is out of stock, or other event occurs in your WooCommerce store
 * <strong>Activate one or more admins</strong> for each SMS message template (event), so nothing slips through the cracks.
-One of the admins will receive SMS alert whenever the event happens
+One of the admins will receive SMS alerts whenever the event happens

 https://youtu.be/mj6Ea3eVOac